penumbra-zone/penumbra/crates/bin/elcuity/README.md

 500 UM and 250 DENOM in reserves, because each DENOM is worth 2 UM.

-The command will also only provide balances that it actually has, so if it only has, say, 200 DENOM (continuing this exammple), it will limit the reserves to just that.
+The command will also only provide balances that it actually has, so if it only has, say, 200 DENOM (continuing this example), it will limit the reserves to just that.
 Furthermore, to guarantee the ability to pay fees, it will never allocate more than 90% of its UM balance to liquidity provision.
 So, if you have 500 UM in balance, you will only provide 450 UM in liquidity (in this example).